rmrresearch/GhostFragment/docs/source/background/established_methods/fmo.rst

 Also considered were the HOMO/LUMO energies, dipole moment, and quadrupole moment of the systems.
 Systems considered were water-ammonia clusters and DNA.
 Errors in energies were on the order of a millihartree, multipole moments matched to within a few tenths (units were not specified).
+A follow up paper :cite:t:`Sugiki_2003` used DIIS to accelerate the convergence of the iterative charge procedure.

 :cite:t:`Fedorov2004b` discussions about distributed computing of FMO with GAMESS.
 Presensts some SCF/6-31G* and SCF/STO-3G calculations of large water clusters.

+:cite:t`Mochizuki2004` used the SCF orbitals from an FMO calculation to do MP2.
+Also considered in this study were MP2 densities and partially renormalized MP2.
+Calculations used the 6-31G basis set and focused on a large water cluster and several proteins.